Top Tips for First-Time Landlords

 You also need to set up a separate account away from your personal one for the deposits and costs to transact in and out of.
 Plus, you should get advice and assistance from the kinds of people who can steer you in the right direction with your rental, such as accountants, lawyers, insurance companies and the like.

 Keep receipts for every transaction, don’t outlay more money than you can feasibly get back, and make sure the property is set up in a way that is legal as per rental laws.
-In addition, protect yourself by insuring your property against catastrophes such as fire, floods, landslides and the like.
+In addition, protect yourself by ensuring your property against catastrophes such as fire, floods, landslides and the like.
 It also pays to compare home warranty products to cover yourself against expensive repairs inside the home.

 Choose the Right Rental Agency